-2.4.1.7 Temperature [deg C] Field
+2.4.1.7 Temperature [deg C or deg F] Field

 Enter the water temperature in this field.
-The temperature must be given in degrees Celsius.
+The temperature must be given either in degrees Celsius or degrees Fahrenheit.

-2.4.1.8 Yield Stress [Pa] Field
+2.4.1.8 Yield Stress [Pa or dyn/cm2] Field

-This field is used to enter the yield stress of clay mixture, mud, or slime.
-The yield stress must be given in Pascals.
+This field is used to enter the yield stress of clay, mud, or slime mixtures.
+The yield stress must be given in Pascals or dyn/cm2.